Depositor Repayment – July 1894 into 1920s

 As we will learn further along in this chronicle, A.G.
 Becker was an extremely able businessman who in his lifetime built a significant investment organization, pursued a range of civic and humanitarian causes, and helped to raise a fine family.
-But perhaps his most noble and praiseworthy achievement, and an act which most established his wide and favorable reputation, was to seek out and repay a significant number of depositors of the former Herman Schaffner bank on the basis of a voluntary and deeply felt moral as opposed to legal obligation.
+But perhaps his most noble and praiseworthy achievement, and an act which most established his wide and favorable reputation, was to seek out and repay a significant number of depositors of the former Herman Schaffner bank on the basis of a deeply felt moral obligation.

 A.G.
 Becker was clearly very sick at heart with his brother-in-law's tragic death and with the emerging reality of the terribly mismanaged banking operation unfolding in July 1893.
 Whatever his own role, Mr. Becker, even at that time, was saying to close friends and others that he intended to repay depositors in the bank, and that it was his goal to undertake whatever sacrifice and hard work would be needed to meet this moral commitment.